Acacia mangium: Pulp and paper

 A. mangium has been recognized as an excellent source of short cellulose fibers for papermaking.
 It is grown in plantations in Southeast Asia, particularly Indonesia.

 Soil management and ecological restoration

 Because Acacia mangium trees increase the turnover rate of nitrogen in the topsoil, it can improve the nitrogen availability in soils in mixed cultures.
 Due to the fact that it is a very fast growing tree, it develops an intensive rooting system, particularly in low fertility soils.
 This helps to recover degraded tropical lands.

 The tree is widely used in Goa, India, in the mining industry for rehabilitation of waste dumps, as it is a drought-resistant species and binds sterile mine waste consisting of lateritic strata.
 In Colombia, it has been used for restoring wasteland created by open-pit gold mining.

 Chemistry

 The gum contains 5.4% ash, 0.98% N, 1.49% methoxyl, and by calculation, 32.2% uronic acid.
-The sugar composition after hydrolysis: 9.0% 4-0-methylglucuronic acid, 23.2% glucuronic acid, 56% galactose, 10% arabinose, and 2% rhamnose.
+The sugar composition after hydrolysis: 9.0% 4-O-methylglucuronic acid, 23.2% glucuronic acid, 56% galactose, 10% arabinose, and 2% rhamnose.